iifl-logo

 The CSR Committee charter and the CSR Policy of the Company are available on the website at the below link https://www. subex.com/investors/shareholder-services/.
 SUBEX CHARITABLE TRUST

-The Company has developed and adopted a Risk Management Policy.
+The Company has adopted a Risk Management Policy.
 This policy identifies all perceived risks which might impact the operations and on a more serious level also threaten the existence of the Company.
-Risks are assessed department-wise such as financial risks, information technology related risks, legal risks, accounting fraud, etc. The Management also ensures that the Company is taking appropriate measures to achieve prudent balance between risk and reward in both ongoing and new business activities.
+Risks are assessed in the respective functions such as financial risks, information technology related risks, legal risks, accounting fraud risks, etc. The Management also ensures that the Company is taking appropriate measures to achieve prudent balance between risk and reward in both ongoing and new business activities.

 28. HUMAN RESOURCE MANAGEMENT